 Aside from this, however, it does offer some benefits:

 Those who do use this protocol find that it is often easier to use than the other protocol choices on the market.

 #IKEv2: Internet Key Exchange (version 2)

 This is one of the many protocols that is based on the IPSec technology.
 This was developed by Microsoft and Cisco together.
-What makes this protocol stand out against the others on the market, is its ability to reestablish a VPN connection when internet has been lost.
+What makes this protocol stand out from the others on the market, is its ability to reestablish a VPN connection when the internet has been lost.
 Most people who utilize this protocol are going to be using this on mobile devices, especially via Blackberry devices.

 A few of the pros about this protocol: